fail2ban can be tricky to configure correctly; with so many flavours of Linux it’s impossible to provide anything but general guidance.

 Version 4 introduced a number of new logging options which didn’t fit cleanly into either of the hard or soft filters - they’re extra.

-For example, if your site doesn’t use WordPress comments at all, you could add the rules matching attempted comments to the hard filter.
+For example, if your site doesn’t use WordPress comments at all, you could add the rules matching attempted comments to the hard-custom filter.
 Again, there is no “one size fits all” for these rules.